crosswire/xiphos/INSTALL.md

 Cross-Compiling Xiphos for Windows®
 ===================================

-__Warning: Cross-compiling for Windows® is still a work-in-progress.__

-These instructions describe cross-compilation for Windows® from Fedora 30 using its MinGW cross-compilation support as this is what developers use.
+These instructions describe cross-compilation for Windows® using Fedora MinGW cross-compilation support.

-In general, the instructions work on the current version of Fedora, mainly due to the great support from Greg Hellings for providing mingw packages of Sword, CLucene and other required libraries.
+These instructions work on Fedora 30, mainly due to the great support from Greg Hellings for providing mingw packages for Sword, CLucene and other required libraries.

-Compilation on other versions will require modifications.
-Not to mention other distributions.
+Compilation on Fedora 31+ versions will not work anymore as wekbitgtk has been deprecated.

 Specific requirements:
 ---------------------
-It is recommended to use Fedora-Toolbox, a Linux® container that isolates processes from the rest of the system.
+It is strongly advised to use Fedora-Toolbox, a Linux container that isolates processes from the rest of the system.

+**Note: If you're running Fedora 31 or newer, you'll need to pull a Fedora 30 container.**

     $ sudo dnf install fedora-toolbox